kata-ai/kata-platform-docs/docs/nl-studio/entity.md

 Above examples are samples for root usage and utilization.
 For the implementation itself, it is not required to be exactly as same as above example.

 ## Inherit

+This feature can only be utilized from entity in different NLU.
+Inherit would duplicate both structure and trained model of an entity so you can't update the structure of it, but you can add more training data from your entity.
+Kata Team already create several trained NLUs and entities that can be inherited.

 Following are some entities belong to Kata Team that have been trained and able to be duplicated.
 Even though you can make predictions without giving any data training, if the prediction is wrong / incorrect, just add more training data to the NLU.